EuryKim2/Project_One-Employment_Reimbursement_System/README.md

 ## Getting Started
 1. git clone https://github.com/EuryKim2/Project_One-Employment_Reimbursement_System.git
+2. Create a PostgreSQL database based on the models in the Java project
-2. Start the Tomcat Server
+3. Start the Tomcat Server